GlobalDataJustice/globaldatajustice.github.io/events.md

 - [TILTing Perspectives 2019: Regulating a World in Transition](https://www.tilburguniversity.edu/research/institutes-and-research-groups/tilt/events/tilting-perspectives): We're organizing a track on Justice and the Data Market as well as sessions on the political economy of web tracking (15-17 May 2019)

+Invited presentation: ‘Uses and Misuses of Connected Devices’ workshop, Alan Turing Institute (London), 3-4 April – TITLE:
+Invited lecture: Nelson Mandela School of Public Governance, University of Cape Town (5.3.19) TITLE: What is data justice for (South) Africa and who gets to decide?
+Invited lecture: Privacy & Sustainable Computing Lab, University of Vienna (9.1.18) TITLE: What’s ethical about data ethics?

 ### Past Participation
+- Taylor, L. (2019, April). _A Tale of Three Markets: The divided, and converging, world of connected objects_.
+Talk given at the Workshop on Uses and Misuses of Connected Devices at the Alan Turing Institute, London, UK.
-- Martin, A. (2019, April). _Digital Ethics for Humanitarian Action: Five Provocations_.
+- Martin, A. (2019, April). _Digital Ethics for Humanitarian Action: Five provocations_.
 Talk given at the Workshop on Artifical Intelligence/Machine Learning and Data Protection in Humanitarian Action, Brussels, Belgium.
+- Taylor, L. (2019, March). _What is Data Justice for (South) Africa and Who Gets to Decide?_ Invited lecture at the Nelson Mandela School of Public Governance, University of Cape Town, South Africa.
-- Martin, A. (2019, January). _Converging Norms in Emerging Markets: The Trajectory of Data Protection Reform in Asia_.
+- Martin, A. (2019, January). _Converging Norms in Emerging Markets: The trajectory of data protection reform in Asia_.
 Panel chaired at the Computers, Privacy & Data Protection Conference, Brussels, Belgium.
+- Taylor, L. (2019, January). _What’s Ethical about Data Ethics?_.
+Invited lecture at the Privacy & Sustainable Computing Lab, University of Vienna, Austria.
 - Martin, A. (2018, December). _Digital Risks in Situations of Armed Conflict_.
 Symposium organized by the International Committee of the Red Cross (ICRC), London, UK.
 - Martin, A. (2018, December). _Group Data & Human Rights_.
 Workshop organized by the World Economic Forum at the The RSA (Royal Society of Arts, Manufactures and Commerce), London, UK.
 - Jameson, S. (2018, November). _Global Data Justice in an Era of Big Data: What are the questions for Singapore's Smart Nation?_.
 Paper presented at the Department of Humanities, Arts and Social Sciences, Singapore University of Technology and Design, Singapore.